Feeling short of time or finding it difficult to concentrate? You can listen to this post. Listen time 7:11

 Families follow a core set of values that governs their priorities, shapes their belief system, and guides their behaviors.
 (We’ve blogged about the process of being intentional in defining these core values.)

-Today’s blog will focus on number 14: “Parents handle their own stuff.”
-Our own “stuff”?
 What might this be?
 (Let’s stipulate that adoptive parents love their children even while they acknowledge the lack of biological connection.
-This love does not erase the reality that adoption builds family through a connection of the heart affirmed by legal sanction, not through biology.
+This love does not erase the reality that adoption builds family through a connection of the heart, affirmed by legal sanction, not through biology.
 (For the entire list of the Elements of Adoption Attunement (AQ), see the graphic at the end of this post.
 Feel free to copy and share.)

-Infertility Most— but not all— adoptive parents choose adoption because of infertility issues that render pregnancy impossible.
-Once we accepted this reality of infertility, we reformed our goal from pregnancy to adoption.
-But, adoption does not cure infertility.
+Adoption made our becoming parents a reality. however, adoption does not cure infertility.
 Nor does it erase any of the memories of monthly cycles of hope followed by crushing despair.
-Our minds and our bodies recall the emotions fueled by hormonal storms and other personal struggles associated with infertility.
-These echoes of the pain, sadness, and resentment of infertility create results that are both significant and permanent.
+In his book, The Body Keeps the Score: Mind, and Body in the Healing of Trauma Bessel van der Kolk M.D. asserts that trauma leaves its imprint on the body even when it remains beyond conscious awareness.
+The minds and bodies of adoptive parents who experienced infertility recall the emotions fueled by hormonal storms and other personal struggles associated with infertility.
+The echoes of pain, sadness, and resentment of infertility create imprints that are both significant and permanent.
+They need and deserve the time and attention to process, manage, and heal them.

-We cannot conceive a child that blends aspects of ourselves and our partners, the penultimate, tangible expression of marriage in which two become one.
+An adoptive mother cannot conceive a child that blends aspects of herself and her partner, the penultimate, tangible expression of marriage in which two become one.
+She cannot create a child who shares their DNA; the flow of their family lineage is interrupted, the continuity broken.

 Finances— Infertility and adoption are both inextricably entangled with finances.
-We must be careful not to overextend our financial stability as we pursue the dream of conception and/or adoption.
-It is equally important that we remain true to the highest ethical standards when we engage in family-building strategies.
-We cannot allow our hunger to be parents to blind us to the ethics and morality of whatever paths we follow.
+Adoptive parents must be careful not to overextend their financial stability as they pursue the dream of conception and/or adoption.
+They must remain true to the highest ethical standards when they engage in family-building strategies.
+They cannot allow their hunger to be parents to blind them to the ethics and morality of whatever paths they follow.
 (Our previous blog explored some of the tragic fallout of ethical and/or legal lapses.)

 Our children depend on us to keep them safe.
 Living aligned with our ethics is important both as a model for them to follow and for the security and stability that doing right creates.
 How are you ensuring that you are handling your “stuff”?